-SUN EXPOSURE (BETWEEN 10 AM AND 4 PM) Crime Stoppers crime of the week Crime Stoppers is seeking your crime, please call Crime Stoppers.
+(BETWEEN 10 AM AND 4 PM) safety set in 1985.
+Crime Stoppers crime of the week Crime Stoppers is seeking your crime, please call Crime Stoppers.
 If TXU MONTICELLO generating employees enjoyed a catered fish dinner as they celebrated passing the five-million safe working hour mark.
-In August, the plant can break its own national record for help and will pay a cash reward of Crime Stoppers receives that inforup to \$1000.00 for any information mation by July 24th, an arrest is that will lead to the arrest of the made of those persons responsible. the following felony crime Sometime between the months of April and June of this year, unknown suspects stole an EKG Cardiac machine from Critical Provisions at 2246 Lamar Avenue in Paris.
+In August, the plant can break its own national record for help and will pay a cash reward of Crime Stoppers receives that inforup to \$1000.00 for any information mation by July 24th, an arrest is that will lead to the arrest of the made of those persons responsible. the following felony crime.
+Sometime between the months of April and June of this year, unknown suspects stole an EKG Cardiac machine from Critical Provisions at 2246 Lamar Avenue in Paris.
 This stolen machine is valued at over \$4500.00.
-If you have any information on this, or any other felony do remain anonymous and you will not have to testify in court.
+If you have any information on this, or any other felony reward of up to \$1000.00 All calls do remain anonymous and you will not have to testify in court.
 So lets all work together to fight crime and double your reward during the month of January.
 Call Crime Stoppers today at 785-TIPS!
-(785-

-Lone Oak Pet Camp

-Member APDT

-Association of PET DOG Trainers

-FM 1503 South, 4 miles south of Deport

-903-652-9305 903-652-9704 Training Dog boarding

-Dogs will be exercised daily.
+(785- Lone Oak Pet Camp Member APDT Association of PET DOG Trainers FM 1503 South, 4 miles south of Deport 903-652-9305 903-652-9704 Training Dog boarding Dogs will be exercised daily.
 60 square feet, climate controlled, Luxury Suites, \$10.00 a day Pet Care Technician on Duty WE CARE FOR YOUR FURRY KIDS

+Access

-- Convenience
+Convenience

-- · Same Day Care
+Same Day Care

-- Extended Evening and
+Extended Evening and Weekend Hours

-PRIMARY CARE Associates 3150 CLARKSVILLE ST., PARIS, TX.
+3150 CLARKSVILLE ST., PARIS, TX.
 782-9206